ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-command-line.md

 we update
 ```

-If you're feeling adventurous, you can try the unstable version:
+If you're feeling adventurous, you can try the unstable version for breaking changes:

 ```xml
 we update --channel unstable